magurh/snowman-consensus-sim/go-scripts/1.9.1/README.md

 * `AddNodeSpecificColor()`: this method allows specific initial preferences.

 Note also that one can also add `Byzantine` nodes -- as nodes that have a hardcoded preference -- using `AddNodeSpecificColor(&Byzantine{})`, as in `consensus_reversibility_test.go`.
+These are finalized nodes which will not change their preference.